Did you ever think about what it means to be a grown-up and a child at the same time?

 The mother-daughter relationship

-These are grown women, sophisticated business executives, and emerging leaders who have reverted to their teen years.
+Most importantly, these are all sophisticated business executives and emerging leaders They claim to have reverted to their teen years.
 Do you ever wonder what is creating that kind of tension?

-For example, some complain they hate conflict and learned early in life to respond to their mother by saying, “Yes, whatever you want.”
-However, this mantra gets old, and they are sick and tired of being the good girl who succumbs to this form of tyranny.
+For example, some complain they hate conflict.
+In addition, they learned early in life to respond to their mother by saying, “Yes, whatever you want.”

 These women are angry.
 Are you one of them?